There are more than 4 million pregnant women in the United States every year, and most of them work.

 You can stand up for yourself and politely point out to your boss why a broom closet may not be appropriate, and suggest some better spaces.
 Chances are you will end up with a better situation and pave the way for pumping moms who follow you.

 If things are getting bad, consult a lawyer.
 Don’t wait until you get fired or are forced to quit.
-If you can’t afford to pay for legal help, there are organizations that have hotlines to provide pro se legal assistance: Center for WorkLife Law; A Better Balance.
+If you can’t afford to pay for legal help, organizations such as A Better Balance and the Center for WorkLife Law have hotlines to provide pro se legal assistance.

-As an advocate and a mom, my hope is that we are moving toward a time when all pregnant women will be treated fairly in the workplace.
+As an advocate + a mom, my hope is that we are moving toward a time when all pregnant women will be treated fairly in the workplace.

 Right now, the reality is that it’s important for mamas to know their rights, and to be willing to stand up for them.
-This is a good first step in a lifetime of advocating for and setting an example for your little one.
+This is an excellent first step in a lifetime of advocating and setting an example for your little one.